 The date of expiration/recertification; and

-The signature of the ASRC Training Officer
+The signature of the ASRC Conference Training Officer

 VIII.ASRC Search Manager Type III (SM-III)

-Search Manager III standards define the minimum requirements necessary to perform in the role of a NIMS compliant Command Staff position, incident commander, or part of a unified command for person search and missing aircraft search.
+Search Manager III standards define the minimum requirements necessary to perform in the role of a NIMS compliant Command Staff position, incident commander, or part of a unified command for a missing person search or an aircraft search.

+A. SM-III Position Task Book (PTB)

+An ASRC SM-III PTB is available for the applicant to utilize to track progress toward completion of the SM-III qualification requirements.

-A. Qualifications
+B. Qualifications

 To become Search Manager - III qualified the applicant must:

-Meet all requirements for Incident Staff/Search Manager IV2.
+Meet all requirements for Incident Staff/Search Manager IV;

-Be at least 21 years of age.
+Be at least 21 years of age;

-Complete ICS-400, Advanced Incident Command System;
+Complete ICS-400, Advanced Incident Command System (16 hours);

 Complete a minimum total of 80 hours of classroom training in Search and Rescue management.
-Classes which may be used to satisfy this requirement include, but not limited to:
+Classes which may be used to satisfy this requirement include, but are not limited to (course hours for ICS-400 may be utilized to meet the 80 hour requirement):

-ICS-300 (24 hours);

-ICS-400 (16 hours);

 Managing Search Operations (40 hours);

 Managing the Search Function (40 hours);